micro-manager/micro-manager/doc/pre-commit.md

 the issues by reformatting the code.
 In that case, inspect the changes, stage them (`git add`), and try again.)

+You can also check if there are problems by running `pre-commit run --all-files`.

 **Bypassing:** If there is some reason why you absolutely need to commit code that doesn't pass the checks (maybe it is a temporary commit to save your work), you can use `git commit --no-verify` to bypass the pre-commit hook.